BMHVillage/therapists/README.md

     <td>
         <table style="width: 480px;">
             <tr>
-                <td width="600px">Has life been difficult since experiencing a major life change?
-Are you struggling with managing the burdens of adulting?
-Do you struggle knowing where to begin?
-Is it difficult navigating life without knowing the next step?
-Maybe you struggle making important life decisions?
-It's common to feel disoriented after big life transitions such as graduating from college, experiencing trauma, moving, starting a new job, or becoming a parent.
-These transitions may cause you to question your core values, identity, life roles, and interpersonal relationships.
-If this sounds like you, I would love to help you find your next step.</td>
+                <td width="600px">Have you experienced emotional or physical abuse?
+Do you have a hard time calming down when you're upset?
+Do you have overwhelming thoughts and emotions?
+Have you been having a difficult time managing life since something big has happened?
+Experiencing trauma can make it difficult to control your emotions and have relationships with others.
+This makes it hard for you to trust other people and feel comfortable being vulnerable.
+I commonly see people who have experienced sexual abuse, traumatic childhood experiences, trauma from their religious community, and those who struggle coping with intense emotions and unresolved anger.</td>
             </tr>
         </table>
         <table style="width: 480px;">
             <tr style="height: 42px;">
-                <td style="text-align: center;width: 480px;">In-person/Online therapy</td>
+                <td style="text-align: center;width: 480px;">In-person therapy</td>
                 <td style="text-align: center;width: 480px;">Accepting clients</td>
             </tr>
         </table>
         <table style="width: 480px;">
             <tr style="height: 42px;">
-                <td style="text-align: center;width: 480px;">Nashville, TN 37203</td>
+                <td style="text-align: center;width: 480px;">Nashville, TN 37203 & Online</td>
                 <td style="text-align: center;width: 480px;">(615) 552-0566</td>
             </tr>
         </table>